 In collaboration with the Graduate School, and International and Student Scholar Services, The English Department's Writing Center offers workshops to help graduate students develop effective writing skills.

-The Writing Center is hosting its annual Graduate Student Writing Retreat this May, with sponsorship from the English Department and the Graduate School.
+The Writing Center is hosting its annual Graduate Student Writing Retreat this May, with sponsorship from the Graduate School and English Department.
 The Retreat’s purpose is two-fold: First, graduate students will be given time and space to write in a supportive atmosphere, amongst other writers.
 A second goal is to promote effective writing practices and to boost the writing process, thereby reducing time to graduation.

 Acclimating to American Graduate-Level Writing